Warp Drives and Closed Timelike Curves: In-depth analysis of rest frame transitions

 Now that we have vanishing extrinsic curvature of $\tilde{R}_{t}$, it is time to see what this means.
 Choose a $(x',y',z')$ on $\tilde{\mathcal{R}}$ such that in the ADM formalism, its metric can be written as

 for some shift vector $\bm{\beta}'$.
 This must be possible since the spatial slices are intrinsically flat, so we can take the induced metric to be $\delta_{ij}$.
-The extrinsic curvature tensor of a hypersurface $t=\text{constant}$ in this metric is, as proven in Appendix \ref{App: identities},
+The extrinsic curvature tensor of a hypersurface $t=\text{constant}$ in this metric is

 Therefore, the vanishing of the extrinsic curvature implies that $\bm{\beta}'$ is a Killing vector of the hypersurfaces.
 Now we apply the coordinate transformation

 to some small open region inside $\tilde{\mathcal{R}}$, setting